-Surprisingly, a sailboat is anchored there when Aomi arrives.
-The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at approximately 65 degrees south.
+Surprisingly, a sailboat is anchored when Aomi arrives.
+The narrow cove, Dorian Bay, lies along the coast of Wiencke Island at about 65 degrees south.

-The sailboat, named "Cocorli," is around 10 meters long and made of dull, silvery aluminum alloy.
+The sailboat, named Cocorli, is about 10 meters long and built of dull, silvery aluminum alloy.

-For some reason, there's no sign of life.
+For some reason, there is no sign of life.
 Even after Aomi arrives, no one appears.
 The cabin hatch is left open.

-What's going on?
+What’s going on?
 Did the crew go ashore and fall into a glacier crevasse?
 Or are they sick in the cabin?
-How long have they been here—possibly even months?
+How long have they been here—perhaps even months?

-After stopping a short distance from the silvery sailboat, I lower the dinghy onto the water and begin mooring Aomi.
+After stopping a short distance from the silvery sailboat, I lower the dinghy into the water and begin mooring Aomi.

 If I tie her bow to a rock offshore and her stern to the shore, Aomi should remain secure, even in storms.

-A convenient little rock sticks out of the water offshore.
-However, if I tie Aomi to it, she'll be too close to the silvery boat, risking a collision between them.
+A small rock sticks out of the water offshore.
+However, if I tie Aomi to it, she will be too close to the silvery boat, risking a collision.

-I also secure the stern to the shore with a 70-meter rope.
+I also secure the stern to the shore with a 70‑meter rope.
 Still, the unexpected can happen.
-I must remember—I'm in the Antarctic.
-I need to tie the bow to an offshore rock, just as I did the stern to the shore, instead of relying on the anchor.
+I must remember that I am in the Antarctic.
+I need to tie the bow to an offshore rock, as I did with the stern to the shore, instead of relying only on the anchor.

-Before I know it, red and blue figures appear on the white shore.
+Before long, red and blue figures appear on the white shore.
 One of them rows a rubber dinghy over to Aomi and shakes my hand in greeting.

 They are Olivier, a young Frenchman, and his girlfriend, Ketty.
 Inspired by a longing for the mountains, sea, and ice of the Antarctic, they spent three years preparing for their departure from Nice in the Mediterranean.

-They have already spent over a month in the Antarctic and are now heading north, rushing to get back.
+They have already spent over a month in the Antarctic and are now heading north, hurrying to return.

-Standing in a rubber dinghy alongside Aomi, Olivier says with a serious tone,
+Standing in a rubber dinghy alongside Aomi, Olivier says in a serious tone,

 “Summer in the Antarctic is over.
 Winter is coming soon, and we need to hurry back.”

 My goodness!
-Aomi is still heading towards the Antarctic continent.
+Aomi is still heading toward the Antarctic continent.

 After a brief pause, I ask,